 E/M codes are designed to report actual work performed, not time spent.
 But when counseling or coordination of care dominates the encounter, time overrides the other factors and determines the proper code.
-For office encounters, count only the time spent face-to-face with the patient and/or family; for hospital or other inpatient encounters, count the time spent in the patient's unit or on the patient's floor.
+Per CPT guidelines for office encounters, count only the time spent face-to-face with the patient and/or family; for hospital or other inpatient encounters, count the time spent in the patient's unit or on the patient's floor.
 The time assigned to each code is an average and varies by physician.
+Note: Time is not a factor when reporting emergency room visits (99281-99285) like it is with other E/M services.